 Since taking power in June 2016 Duterte has presided over a bloody war on drug dealers and users, killing thousands of people, many in vigilante-style executions with the president’s approval.

 The International Criminal Court said last week it was opening preliminary examinations into the war on drugs.
-However, given the ICC’s preliminary examinations into alleged war crimes in Afghanistan took more than a decade, there is little likelihood Duterte will face any immediate charges.
+However, given the ICC’s preliminary examinations into alleged war crimes in Afghanistan took more than a decade, it's unlikely Duterte will face any immediate charges.

 Duterte’s brief reign has been marked by a consistent stream of menacingly misogynistic comments.